Policies of the University of Wisconsin Oshkosh

-Directory information is defined as “the student’s name, addresses, telephone numbers, e-mail addresses, classification, major field of study, dates of attendance, full-time/part-time status, degrees and awards received, participation in officially recognized activities and sports, weight and height of members of athletic teams, and the most recent previous educational agency or institution attended by the student.”
+Directory information is defined as “the student’s name, addresses, telephone numbers, e-mail addresses, classification, major field of study, dates of attendance, full-time/part-time status, degrees, campus location, awards received, participation in officially recognized activities and sports, weight and height of members of athletic teams, and the most recent previous educational agency or institution attended by the student.”

 For example, if a parent calls and asks for information regarding a student, the only information that can be legally released to the parent is directory information.

 Any student not desiring their directory information to be made public to anyone and not have their contact information listed in the university directory may complete a Nondisclosure Form in Dempsey 148.
 Please bring a picture I.D. with you to the office.

 To grant access to your parents or someone else

 The University has made it easy for students to grant access to third parties/parents through TitanWeb.
 After logging in to TitanWeb, you will see a link that is called “Grant Access to Others” on your Student Center page.

 You will actually create an account and password for the third party/parent.
 You can choose to give access to four types of information:

 - View and Discuss Financial Aid Awards

 - View and Discuss Student Conduct

 - View, Discuss and Pay Tuition and Fees